Module docstring

 reverseRecOn [] nil append_singleton = nil := reverseRecOn.eq_1 ..

-List.reverseRecOn_concat theorem
+List.reverseRecOn_concat

 @[simp, nolint unusedHavesSuffices]